dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 }
 ```

-It is not a compile-time error for an inline class to have a non-inline
+It is not a compile-time error for an inline class declaration to have a
-class `C` as a superinterface based on the class modifiers of `C`.
+non-inline class `C` as a superinterface based on the class modifiers of `C`.

 *For instance, `inline class V implements B ...` does not give rise to a
 compile-time error because `B` is a class declared in a different library